placidapp/placid-android/README.md

 ### Retrieving Templates

-Templates can be retrieved via their unique identifier (as found in the placid web app).
+Templates can be retrieved via their unique identifier (as found in the Placid web app).
 If the template is not found, this method will return null.
 ```kotlin
 val template = PlacidSDK.getTemplate("abcxyz")
 ```